caromk/separation_sort/README.md

 ## NOTE

 Code and documention in process of being made more user-friendly for publication and use.
 Some extraneous scripts remain.
+And some code for a proof-of-concept algorithm add on to handle burst spikes.
 A port of the code to Python is planned.

 Paper will be posted on bioRxiv soon, a previous version is available in my dissertation: https://hdl.handle.net/2144/19751